 Data loss can happen to anyone, at any time.
 From human error and data migrations to cyber attacks and Salesforce outages, the risks are real and varied.
 Whether it’s a simple mistake or a complex integration gone wrong, backups provide a crucial safety net.
 By allowing for quick recovery and ensuring your team can continue working, backups keep your data safe should anything go wrong.

 There are many reasons why you need backup.
-We’ve separated them into three sections, data loss, disaster recovery and compliance:
+We’ve separated them into three sections — data loss, disaster recovery, and compliance:

 Data loss

-Data migrations, whether merging orgs or integrating new apps, are risky.
-They can fail halfway through, introduce a bug that corrupts data, or even just fail and timeout if a migration is taking too long.
+Data migrations: Data migrations, whether merging orgs or integrating new apps, are risky.
+They can fail halfway through, introduce a bug that corrupts data, or even just fail and time out if a migration is taking too long.
 The complexity of moving large volumes of data between systems can lead to incomplete transfers or duplicated records, both of which can be challenging to resolve.
 Additionally, the mapping of data fields between different orgs or applications is prone to errors, potentially leading to misaligned data.
 Without a reliable backup, recovering these issues can be time-consuming and costly.

 As for malicious deletions, there have been a few cases where someone has been fired but still had access to their Salesforce accounts.
 This has led to them randomly deleting data on their way out the door.
 These can go unnoticed and cause issues in the long run if they’re not picked up quickly.

+System failures: System incidents in Salesforce can stem from service outages, platform defects, or integration misconfigurations.
 There are various Salesforce integrations, like Mulesoft, that are designed to alter or move data.
 These are powerful tools that can have devastating consequences when mistakes are made.
-One well reported case relates to the Git-hosting provider, GitLab.
-Early in 2017, a GitLab admin ran rm -rf
+One well-reported case relates to the Git-hosting provider, GitLab.
+Early in 2017, a GitLab admin ran rm -rf on a directory on the wrong server.
+Almost 300GB of data was lost — some of it irretrievably as a result of multiple backup failures.

 Disaster recovery

-In today’s digital landscape, cybersecurity threats are ever-present and constantly evolving.
+Cyber attacks: Cybersecurity threats are ever-present and constantly evolving.
 Customer data is a target for cybercriminals, compromising your data integrity and availability.
 Even with Salesforce’s security measures, it’s still not enough — having an independent backup solution is crucial.
 If a data breach occurs, backups allow you to secure your orgs and restore data to its original state, minimizing downtime and business disruption.
 With 87% of teams backing up their Salesforce orgs or planning to this year, having a Salesforce data backup is more important than ever.
 This added layer of security is essential for protecting your organization against cyber attacks that are out of your control and maintaining business continuity if you are targeted.

-The idea that Salesforce data is stored ‘in the cloud’ can lead some to a false sense of security.
+Salesforce outages: The idea that Salesforce data is stored ‘in the cloud’ can lead some to a false sense of security.
 Outages are a risk to any system — even a world-class CRM like Salesforce.

-In May 2019, Salesforce users suffered an incident known as ‘Permageddon’.
+In 2019, Salesforce users suffered an incident known as ‘Permageddon’.
 Any teams that had ever integrated Pardot, a marketing automation tool, into their orgs found that their permissions model was corrupted, with all user profiles granted permission to view and modify all data.
 Salesforce rightly decided to protect their users’ data, deleting all affected permissions.
 Unfortunately, this meant that admins had to rebuild their org’s profiles and permissions manually.

-In 2021, Salesforce faced a five hour outage with their status page also down, making it difficult for organizations to know what was going on.
+In 2021, Salesforce faced a five-hour outage with their status page also down, making it difficult for organizations to know what was going on.
 A Salesforce engineer implemented a configuration change too quickly rather than using a staggered deployment, leaving clients unable to log into their system.

 Compliance

-Many industries are governed by strict data compliance rules that ensure the secure storage and accessibility of data.
-Regulations like GDPR, CCPA and HIPAA require businesses to maintain accurate records and have processes in place for data recovery in case of loss or corruption, ensuring proper governance.
-Failing to comply with these regulations can result in hefty fines and legal repercussions.
-A robust backup and recovery solution means that your Salesforce data is always accessible and can be quickly restored.
+Staying compliant: Many industries are governed by strict data compliance rules that ensure the secure storage and accessibility of data.
+Regulations like GDPR and HIPAA require businesses to maintain accurate records and have processes in place for data recovery in case of loss or corruption, ensuring proper governance.

-Building a robust DevSecOps strategy into your DevOps process will enhance security across the entire workflow.
-Early detection of issues, faster security reviews, and continuously monitoring your infrastructure for vulnerabilities will help try and minimize the possibility of data loss.
+DevSecOps: Building a robust DevSecOps strategy into your DevOps process will enhance security across the entire workflow.
+Early detection of issues, faster security reviews, and continuously monitoring your infrastructure for vulnerabilities will help try to minimize the possibility of data loss.
 With 65% of teams experiencing data or metadata losses in the last year, reliable DevSecOps gives you peace of mind, allowing quick rollbacks if things go wrong.
 This lets your team continue building in Salesforce without the fear of data loss.

 Protecting your critical org data can be stressful.
 Whether you’re a CRM manager or an admin, understanding why your Salesforce data needs safeguarding and how to protect it is vital.
 Learn more with our free ebook, Backups for Salesforce.